Jake Burger Player Props: White Sox vs. Tigers

 - The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.

-- The Tigers rank 23rd in baseball in home runs given up (65 total, 1.3 per game).
+- Tigers pitchers combine to rank 23rd in baseball in home runs given up (65 total, 1.3 per game).

-- In his last time out on Monday, the righty threw 5 2/3 innings against the Kansas City Royals, giving up five earned runs while surrendering five hits.
+- The left-hander's last appearance came on Tuesday against the Kansas City Royals, when he tossed five innings, surrendering two earned runs while allowing eight hits.

-- The 31-year-old has an ERA of 4.08, with 7 strikeouts per nine innings, in seven games this season.
-Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.